hkirk/swtafp-slides/slides/03/03-modelling.md

 * Model the domain directly in code
 * Type system is 'easy' to work with
 * Type system helps with refactoring
-* Keeps a todo list
+* Keeps a TODO list

 ---